 In addition, the government continues to impose the former countervailing duties, additional customs duties, the special additional customs duties, value added tax and the central sale tax upon crude oil, high-speed diesel oil, gasoline, natural gas, and aviation turbine fuel at present.
-However, GST will be imposed on these products from the date of the notice by the government.
-If GST were to be imposed, regarding to these items, in addition to the violation of GATT Article II for the social welfare surcharge, the additional customs duty may be in violation of GATT Article II, and Article III, in terms of double taxation.
+However, GST will be imposed on these products from the date of the public notice by the government.
+If GST were to be imposed, regarding these items, in addition to the violation of GATT Article II for the social welfare surcharge, GST and GST compensation cess may be in violation of GATT Article II, and Article III, in terms of double taxation.